Pulsar timing in the Galactic Center: Pulsar timing techniques and pipelines

 The underlying mathematical framework and the accuracy in reproducing the TOAs are at the core of any code which aims to provide a timing model.
 Nevertheless, the rising sensitivity of radio observational facilities and the increasing diversity of pulsar populations discovered required improvements in the timing models accordingly.
 For many years, a very popular choice for pulsar timing was \texttt{TEMPO}\footnote{\url{https://tempo.sourceforge.net}}, which provides 100 ns of timing accuracy for normal binary pulsar systems.
-Remarkably, it helped in numerous significant discoveries, such as the indirect detection of gravitational wave emission and other relativistic effects in pulsar binaries\cite{Taylor1979,Taylor1989}, the first detection of extrasolar planetary systems \cite{Wolszczan1992}, and the discovery of millisecond and submillisecond pulsars \cite{Kaspi1994,Edwards2001}.
-However, an updated version of \texttt{TEMPO}, namely \texttt{TEMPO2} \cite{Hobbs2006,Edwards2006}, was developed to reach the higher accuracy demanded by Pulsar Timing Array collaborations \cite{Agazie2023, EPTA2023, Reardon2023, Xu2023} to achieve the direct detection of the gravitational radiation emitted by pulsar systems. \texttt{TEMPO2} is capable of reaching $\sim1$ ns of timing accuracy for normal binary pulsar systems thanks to an improved characterization, with respect to \texttt{TEMPO}, of all the systematic effects that contribute to the resulting TOA, including tropospheric delays, pulse dispersion and updated estimates of secular orbital effects and Einstein and Shapiro delays.
+Remarkably, it helped in numerous significant discoveries, such as the indirect detection of gravitational wave emission and other relativistic effects in pulsar binaries\cite{Taylor1979,Taylor1989}, the first detection of extrasolar planetary systems \cite{Wolszczan1992}, and the discovery of millisecond and sub-millisecond pulsars \cite{Kaspi1994,Edwards2001}.
+However, an updated version of \texttt{TEMPO}, namely \texttt{TEMPO2} \cite{Hobbs2006,Edwards2006}, was developed to reach the higher accuracy demanded by Pulsar Timing Array collaborations \cite{Agazie2023, EPTA2023, Reardon2023, Xu2023} to achieve the direct detection of a long-wavelength gravitational wave background. \texttt{TEMPO2} is capable of reaching $\sim1$ ns of timing accuracy for normal binary pulsar systems thanks to an improved characterization, with respect to \texttt{TEMPO}, of all the systematic effects that contribute to the resulting TOA, including tropospheric delays, pulse dispersion and updated estimates of secular orbital effects and Einstein and Shapiro delays.
 Recently, \texttt{PINT} \cite{Luo2021} based on the same theoretical principles of \texttt{TEMPO} and \texttt{TEMPO2}, was proposed to offer a modern coding environment that allows also for cross-checking the results obtained across the different implementations.
+The currently available timing codes model the binary motion at 1PN order using a post-Keplerian evolution of the orbital elements based on well established works in the literature \cite{Blandford1976,Damour1986,Taylor1989,Wex1999,Kopeikin1995,Kopeikin1996,Wex1998,Lorimer2004,Lorimer2004}.
+The photon propagation and hence the delays are computed at the same PN order.
+Recently, mainly motivated by the discovery of the double pulsar system PSR J0737–3039A/B, corrections of order 2PN and 2.5PN have been included on the orbital motion and terms up to 1.5PN have been considered for the photon delays \cite{Kramer2021, Hu2022}.